ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 # )
 ```

-## Adding an entry: table
+## Adding a table

-Currently no option to upload a metadata file (will be implemented in
-future versions of NADA).
-Can enter from scratch, or generate the
-metadata and upload using the API.
+Currently no option to upload a metadata file (will be implemented in future versions of NADA).
+Can enter from scratch, or generate the metadata and upload using the API.

-## Loading metadata files
+### Loading metadata files

 Option not yet available in NADA.

-## Creating from scratch
+### Creating from scratch

 ![](~@imageBase/images/image108.png)

 ![](~@imageBase/images/image109.png)

-## Using the API
+### Using the API

 Use Case 006